pynat/stable_coin/README.md

 Crypto Data Fetcher: Retrieves OHLC data for selected cryptocurrencies and stablecoins using the Binance API, with additional derived metrics and timezone conversion.
 Stock Data Fetcher: Fetches hourly stock data for predefined tickers using Yahoo Finance, enriching the data with calculated metrics.
 USDC/USDT Analysis: Focuses on analyzing the stablecoin USDC/USDT, examining factors influencing its price growth, and using machine learning models to predict positive growth (y).
-Machine Learning Models: Implements models like Linear Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost to predict price trends and growth of USDC/USDT.
+Machine Learning Models: Implements models like Logistic Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost to predict price trends and growth of USDC/USDT.
 Flask API: A Flask-based API is included to interact with the data programmatically (optional, for deployment).
 Docker Support: A Dockerfile is provided for easy deployment in containerized environments.